phpmyadmin/localized_docs/source/faq.rst

 Yes.

+Since release 4.5, phpMyAdmin supports only PHP 5.5 and newer.
 Since release 4.1 phpMyAdmin supports only PHP 5.3 and newer.
 For PHP 5.2 you can use 4.0.x releases.

 .. _faq1_32: